East Side Airlines Terminal: Closure and redevelopment

 By the early 1970s, most airlines had acquired better ticketing and baggage handling facilities at the airports and more air passengers were traveling to or from the suburbs rather than having trip origins or destinations in Manhattan.
 The West Side terminal closed in 1972 and the East Side terminal was itself threatened with closure the following year when the airlines refused to renew their original 20-year lease.
 Closure of the East Side terminal was opposed by elected officials and civic groups, which led to negotiations by the city to prevent the terminal from closing.
 The TBTA agreed to keep the terminal open for three additional months while working out plans to continue operations; at that time the terminal was operating at an annual deficit of about $750,000.
 Airline ticketing and check-in services were discontinued in December 1973.
 Bus fares were subsequently increased to enable the facility to break even and remain in operation as a bus terminal providing service to the airports.

+On January 21, 1973, Federal Bureau of Investigation agents recovered two diamond-studded crowns and other jewels from the terminal receiving a phone call from a man that said, "The package you want is in the East Side Air Terminal, locker 112."
+The items had been stolen from the Regina Pacis Votive Shrine of St. Rosalia's Church in Brooklyn 12 days earlier.
+The same crowns had also been stolen from the church nearly twenty years beforehand, after they had been recently blessed by Pope Pius XII.

 Most of the former terminal was retained and incorporated into the base of a 57-story apartment building.

 In 1975, the TBTA solicited expressions of interest for parties to lease up to a total of 201000 sqft in several parts of the terminal not needed for bus operations, including portions of the roof, mezzanine, terminal floor, and basement.
 The following year the terminal's rooftop parking was converted to a tennis facility operated by the Murray Hill Racquet Club.
 The club had ten Har-Tru courts in two pressurized air bubbles.
 The tennis facility also planned to include squash, handball and racquetball courts on a lower level of the building.